pnnl/NATIG/README.md

 3. DDoS: The attacker generates a number of bots that will flood 1 to n nodes in the network to slow down the network performance

 ### In progress
+1. MPI capabilities for the code
+2. Examples for Man-In-The-Middle attacks

 ### Reference